$60.00 away from FREE shipping!

 Safety Concerns

-Safe for all ages.
+Ginger is safe for all ages.

-The only potential safety issue is using ginger in high quantities before surgery.
+Drug Interaction: If you have any health concerns or are taking any prescription medication, please consult with your healthcare provider before adding new herbs to your diet.
+One potential safety issue is using ginger in high quantities before surgery.
 As a blood thinner, it is not advised at this time.

 A systematic review and meta-analysis of the effect and safety of ginger in the treatment of pregnancy-associated nausea and vomiting